Andy Mouse

-Andy Mouse is a series of silkscreen prints created by American artist Keith Haring in 1986.
+Andy Mouse is a series of silkscreen prints created by American artist Keith Haring in 1985 and 1986.
 The character Andy Mouse is a fusion between Disney's Mickey Mouse and Andy Warhol.
-The series consists of four silkscreen prints on wove paper, all signed and dated in pencil by Haring and Warhol.
+The series consists of four silkscreen prints on wove paper, released in an edition of 30 per colorway, all signed and dated in pencil by Haring and Warhol.

-Andy Mouse sold for $56,400 at Christie's in December 2001.
-It sold for $629,000 at Christie's in April 2015.